What is wet process?

 What is fermentation?

-- Fermentation is a biological process carried out by micro-organisms and mainly yeasts.
-During the coffee maceration, the LALCAFÉ™ yeasts help firstly to degrade the mucilage from the beans (demucilagination) due to their specific enzymatic activities and secondly, at the onset of fermentation, the yeasts, due to their specific metabolism, they reveal and enhance the sensory potential of the coffee.
+- In coffee, fermentation is a biological process carried out by micro-organisms mainly yeasts and bacteria.
+During the coffee maceration, the LALCAFÉ™ yeasts help firstly to degrade the mucilage from the coffee (demucilagination) due to their specific enzymatic activities and secondly, at the onset of fermentation, the yeasts, due to their specific metabolism, they reveal and enhance the sensory potential of the coffee.

 Why control the fermentation with LALCAFÉ™ yeasts?

-During the maceration (the step after demucilagination, which should be roughly half of your standard fermentation time when using LALCAFÉ™ yeasts), the LALCAFÉ™ yeasts help to protect the coffee from the growth of undesirable indigenous microflora that can produce spoilage characteristics, defects or simply unwanted flavors.
+- During the maceration (the step after demucilagination, which should be roughly half of your standard fermentation time when using LALCAFÉ™ yeasts) , the LALCAFÉ™ yeasts help to protect the coffee from the growth of undesirable indigenous microflora that can produce spoilage characteristics, defects or simply unwanted flavors.

-With a maceration step in processing, even after the mucilage is removed, LALCAFÉ™ yeasts will help to respect and to reveal the varietal aromas of your coffee beans.
+- With a maceration step in processing, LALCAFÉ™ yeasts will help reveal the unique varietal aromatic character of your coffee.

 What makes the yeast different?

-Each yeast is unique and has its own metabolism which will impact the demucilagination and the sensory quality.
+- Each yeast is unique and has its own metabolism which will impact the demucilagination and the final sensory quality.

-LALCAFÉ™ yeasts have been characterized and selected for their capabilities to maintain and improve coffee fermentation and quality during the wet process.
-Many studies carried out by several research and technical centers recognized by the coffee sector (CIRAD, WASI...) have confirmed the positive impact of selected yeasts on coffee quality.
+- LALCAFÉ™ yeasts have been characterized and selected for their capabilities to maintain and improve coffee fermentation and quality during coffee processing.
+Many studies carried out by several research and technical centers recognized by the coffee sector (CIRAD, WASI…) have confirmed the positive impact of selected yeasts on coffee quality.

 Why use LALCAFÉ™ yeasts in coffee fermentation?